 Assessment: Assessment will be via Moodle quizzes and assignments (50%) and the project (50%)

 Formal registration prerequisites: None

 Assumed knowledge: None, other than that already covered in core first-year mathematics modules

 Useful background: Prior experience with Python or other programming languages will be useful

-Synergies: The assignments will make contact with material from other first-year mathematics modules, in particular:
+Synergies: The lectures, course resources and assessment will make contact with material from other first-year mathematics modules, in particular: